buyallmemes/blog-api/posts/20240422-testing-guideline.md

 The earlier you write unit tests, the simpler this could be achieved.
 It's tough to write failing unit tests for already written code.

+### Practice Parameterized Testing

+[Parameterized testing](https://www.baeldung.com/parameterized-tests-junit-5) is a technique used to run the same test method with different input parameters.
+This helps reduce code duplication and ensures that the code works as expected with different inputs.
+Practice parameterized testing to improve the efficiency of tests and increase test coverage.

+Testing a validation rules?
+Parametrized test probably is a good idea.

+### Use Architectural Testing

+[Architectural testing](https://www.archunit.org/) is a technique used to verify that the code follows certain architectural rules and constraints.
+It should be used to ensure that the code is scalable, maintainable, and follows best practices.

+Architectural tests are extremely useful for preserving(or forcing) project structure.

+For example:

+* prevent accessing classes in certain package from another class in another package (a.k.a. don't inject repository into controller)

+* forbid accessing internal implementation of the module directly, and force usage of the API layer

+Overall, architectural tests should be quite deep in your toolbox.
+Don’t just wave it left and right.

 ### References

 * [https://www.baeldung.com/java-unit-testing-best-practices](https://www.baeldung.com/java-unit-testing-best-practices)